Problem

 3. Lazy Loading & Prefetching

-To keep the initial page load fast, docmd does not load the search index immediately.
-Instead, it is fetched lazily in the background or triggered the moment a user interacts with the search UI (e.g., by clicking the search bar or using the Cmd+K / Ctrl+K shortcut).
+To keep initial page loads fast, docmd fetches the search index lazily in the background.
+It also triggers immediately when a user interacts with the search UI (e.g., clicking the search bar or using the Cmd+K / Ctrl+K shortcut).

 4. Result Ranking

 Results are ranked based on a weighted scoring system.
-Keywords found in the page title or h1 headers are weighted significantly higher than those found in the body text.
-This ensures that the most relevant pages appear at the top of the results list.
+Keywords found in the page title or h1 headers are weighted significantly higher than those in body text.
+This ensures the most relevant pages appear at the top.

 Trade-offs

 Excluding utility or internal pages from the search index makes them harder to discover.
-You should use the search: false property sparingly to ensure that valuable information remains findable.
-While lazy loading improves initial performance, users on extremely slow connections may experience a brief delay the first time they trigger a search.
+Use the search: false property sparingly to ensure valuable information remains findable.
+While lazy loading improves initial performance, users on slow connections may experience a brief delay the first time they trigger a search.